ryancragun/knife-manage/README.md

 # knife-manage

 Do you manage several chef servers?
-Do you ever get sick of specifying a path to the chef server _every_ time you want to use knife?
+Do you ever get sick of specifying a path to the knife config file _every_ time you want to use knife?
 If you answered yes then this is this plugin for you.

 ## Requirements
 The Ruby in the plugin is 1.8.7 compliant and only uses a single standard lib so